Options Basics

 Expiration Friday

-Most options that expire in a given month usually expire on the third Friday of the month.
-Therefore, this third Friday is the last trading day for all expiring equity options.
+Most equity options that expire in a given month usually expire on the third Friday of the month.
+Therefore, this third Friday is the last trading day for all standard expiring equity options.

 Many products now offer short-term options with weekly expirations, so investors should know the exact contract terms, including expiration dates, for all contracts they trade.